Installation

 Variable Description Default

-CIPI_DEPLOY_BRANCH Branch that triggers a deploy (empty = all branches) empty
+CIPI_DEPLOY_BRANCH Branch that triggers a deploy (empty = any branch) empty

 Use php artisan cipi:generate-token {type} to generate tokens for mcp, health, or anonymize.
 Use php artisan cipi:service {type} --enable|--disable to toggle services — the command updates your .env in place.